TechLabs-Berlin/st21-artifacts/README.md

-# st21-artifacts - How to run Artiacts
+# st21-artifacts - How to run Artifacts

 Here is space for the instructions on how to host Artifacts on e.g. a local host.
 Update follows soon ...